Stuycs-K/final-project-8-chena-dangelov/WORKLOG.md

 ### 6/1/23

 Today I just looked through the code and added comments to the Minesweeper and Board classes to explain methods and parts of methods in preparation for the Demo.
 I also cleaned up the code, moving around certain statements so that they only ran once instead of in three separate if statements, for example.
 In the Tile class, I removed the unused unMine() method, and I also removed the constructor.
 We don't need to write the constructor because the default constructor is sufficient for our needs.
+I also began the Instructions part of the README.